-- o Control and monitor invasive species, with importance given to new invaders such as porcelainberry and Japanese hedge parsley, first documented in the Preserve in 2010. - o Develop burn plans for Biocore Prairie, Raymer's Cove, Upper Bill's Woods Savanna, and the northern edge of Biocore prairie along Second Point Woods. - o Manage vegetation in Muir Woods, along the Howard Temin Lakeshore Path, and along the Picnic Point main path. - o Increase plant species diversity through supplemental seeding and planting in areas already under management, such as the University Bay shoreline at Picnic Point. - o Develop Indian mound management policy implementation guidelines. - o Manage vegetation on the Indian mounds in Picnic Point and Willow Creek Woods. - Maintain and improve erosion control projects on Picnic Point and along the Howard Temin Lakeshore Path to minimize the impacts of erosion to Preserve lands and Lake Mendota. - Work with the Arboretum and Madison Parks Department to allow brush burning as a management tool in the Preserve.
+- o Control and monitor invasive species, with importance given to new invaders such as porcelainberry and Japanese hedge parsley, first documented in the Preserve in 2010. - Develop a Preserve burn management plan for implementing a prescribed burn at Biocore Prairie, Raymer's Cove, Upper Bill's Woods Savannah, and the northern fringe of Biocore prairie along Second Point Woods. - o Manage vegetation in Muir Woods, along the Howard Temin Lakeshore Path, and along the Picnic Point main path to maintain lake views and open areas for path user safety. - o Increase plant species diversity through supplemental seeding and planting in areas already under management, such as the University Bay shoreline at Picnic Point. - o Develop Indian mound management policy implementation guidelines. - Manage vegetation on the Indian mounds in Picnic Point and Willow Creek Woods. - o Maintain and improve erosion control projects on Picnic Point and along the Howard Temin Lakeshore Path to minimize the impacts of erosion to Preserve lands and Lake Mendota. - O Work with the Arboretum and Madison Parks Department to allow brush burning as a management tool in the Preserve.